Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 9 Juli 2025 13.43.11 UTC
+- WIB: Rabu, 9 Juli 2025 14.30.07 UTC
-- WITA: Rabu, 9 Juli 2025 14.43.11 UTC
+- WITA: Rabu, 9 Juli 2025 15.30.07 UTC
-- WIT: Rabu, 9 Juli 2025 15.43.11 UTC
+- WIT: Rabu, 9 Juli 2025 16.30.07 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: technology
+Kategori: motivational